robin-debry/Moonshot_Project/written_report.md

 **Weaknesses:**

-- Callback Hell: Can lead to complex and hard-to-maintain code if not managed properly (though modern practices like Promises and async/await help mitigate this).
+- Callback Hell: This can lead to complex and hard-to-maintain code if not managed properly (though modern practices like Promises and async/await help mitigate this).
 - Single-Threaded: Despite its asynchronous nature, Node.js runs on a single thread, which can be a bottleneck for CPU-intensive tasks.
-- Scalability: Can be challenging to scale for very high-traffic applications.
+- Scalability: This can be challenging to scale for very high-traffic applications.

 ### Ruby on rails